aws-samples/ai-chat-accelerator/README.md

 ## Key Features

+- Deployable in under 15 minutes (instructions below)
+- Ask questions and get answers
 - Implements an AI chat bot using Retrieval Augmented Generation (RAG)
-- Ask questions and get answers
 - Follow up questions get reworded using an LLM, so users can refer back to context in previous questions
-- See converation history and select to see past converations
+- See conversation history and select to see past converations
-- LLM API calls get logged to an S3 bucket in JSON format (for analysis and testing)
+- LLM request/response payloads get logged to an S3 bucket in JSON format (for analysis and testing)
+- Built-in auto scaling architecture (see docs below)

 ## Usage